 Android Development Keystores and Key Hashes

 When creating a new OAuth Credential for many connections you will need to provide the SHA-1 of the certificate you're using to sign your application.
-When completing your Client's configuration in the Auth0 Dashboard you will also need to provide the SHA-256 value.
+When completing your Application's configuration in the Auth0 Dashboard you will also need to provide the SHA-256 value.